• Skip to main content

 Savory toppings

-The Dutch pancake is a delicious vehicle for smoked salmon, cream cheese, and everything bagel seasoning.
-Or, serve the fluffy pancake topped with over-easy eggs or pressure cooker eggs, crispy bacon, baked asparagus, and an easy hollandaise sauce or homemade pesto.
+The Dutch pancake is a delicious vehicle for smoked salmon, cream cheese, and everything but the bagel seasoning.
+Or, serve the fluffy pancake topped with crispy bacon, baked asparagus, and an easy hollandaise sauce.
 Add an elegant touch with cheeses such as burrata, goat cheese, or whipped feta.

 Do I need a cast iron skillet?